Content Packs Structure

 demisto-sdk secrets(explanation), we will determine the file and will

-use it as a white list of approved words for your PR.
+use it as an allow list of approved words for your PR.

 Note: We use